Code-Institute-Submissions/Gwen-Bradbury-MS1/README.md

       * Modal opens on every page.
 Submit, close and x button all close modal.

-8.  **Open Issues:** Required field for full name and email in modal doesn't work.
-Needs Java Script but thats out of my skillset at the moment.
-My images are a little streched in some viewports, but as the images were taken inflight I can't change that unfortunately.
-Needs more female pilots in the Meet The Aviatrices page.
+8.  **Open Issues:** Needs more female pilots on the Meet The Aviatrices page.

 ## Deployment.